KKONZ/beautiful-jekyll/_posts/2017-12-02-deep-quartet.md

 ```

-After authenticating into the website, we will need to navigate to the midi section of the website
+After authenticating into the website, we will need to navigate to the midi section of the website.

 ```python
 # find all the midi elements by xpath